hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 intensified.
 Books are infinite in number, and time is short; therefore the secret of knowledge is to take what is essential.
 Take that and try to live up to it.
-There is an old Indian legend that if you place a cup of milk and water before a Râja-Hamsa (swan), he will take all the milk and leave the water.
+There is an old Indian legend that if you place a cup of milk and water before a Rāja-Hamsa (swan), he will take all the milk and leave the water.
 In that way we should take what is of value in knowledge, and leave the dross.
 Intellectual gymnastics are necessary at first.
 We must not go blindly into anything.
 The Yogi has passed the